manifold-systems/manifold/docs/introduction.md

 ---

 ## Introducing _Manifold_!
-[Manifold](http://manifold.systems) is a breakthrough technology you can use to seamlessly extend Java to compile and load types from sources
-_in addition to_ `.java` files.
-Using this framework your code has direct, type-safe access to metadata such as GraphQL, YAML & JSON Schema files, DDL & SQL queries, and even other programming languages.
-Building on this foundation Manifold provides an ever growing set of extensions, including comprehensive support for
+[Manifold](http://manifold.systems) is a breakthrough technology you can use to seamlessly extend Java to compile and load types from non-Java source files.
+Using this framework your code has direct, type-safe access to metadata such as GraphQL, YAML & JSON Schema files, SQL, and even other programming languages.
+Building on this foundation Manifold provides an ever growing set of extensions, including comprehensive support for [GraphQL](http://manifold.systems/docs.html#graphql), [YAML and JSON Schema](http://manifold.systems/docs.html#json-and-json-schema), [extension methods](http://manifold.systems/docs.html#extension-classes),
-[GraphQL](http://manifold.systems/docs.html#graphql),
-[YAML and JSON Schema](http://manifold.systems/docs.html#json-and-json-schema), [extension methods](http://manifold.systems/docs.html#extension-classes),